If you have just bought some stainless-steel cookware or an induction hob, you may want to know whether the cookware is compatible with the hob.

 You see, with other types of cookware, the answer is a lot more simple, but stainless-steel cookware is different.

-Some stainless-steel cookware is made from non-ferrous grades of stainless.
+Some stainless-steel cookware is made from non-magnetic grades of stainless steel.
 This means that it won’t work on an induction hob.
 However, other stainless-steel cookware is made from magnetic-grade stainless and will work perfectly on your induction hob.